Axia-Tech/AXIA-wiki/docs/general/claims.md

 ![ps-claim-2](../assets/new-claims/ps-claim-2.png)

-Open AXIA Signer and choose "AXIACoin" network.
+Open AXIA Signer and choose "AXIA" network.

 ![ps-1](../assets/new-claims/ps-01.jpg)

-Select the address that you have claimed SOLAR to during pre-genesis.
+Select the address that you have claimed AXC to during pre-genesis.

 ![ps-2](../assets/new-claims/ps-02.jpg)

 ![ps-3](../assets/new-claims/ps-03.jpg)

 Your address will be displayed in QR code format.
-You can move the QR code to the camera so that the AXIACoin-JS Apps can decode it.
+You can move the QR code to the camera so that the AXIA-JS Apps can decode it.

 ![ps-claim-3](../assets/new-claims/ps-claim-3.png)